omnisci-lab/FlexiPHP/README.md

 # FlexiPHP
-A lightweight PHP web framework designed for ultra-small projects.
+A lightweight PHP web framework designed for small projects.
 It focuses on simplicity, fast deployment, and uses only functions — no classes, no boilerplate

+---
+Run (development mode): `php -S localhost:5000`